Aseprite Importers

 Note

-As mentioned the importer will convert every animation name to snake_case
+As mentioned the importer will convert every animation name to snake_case.
+This means that the following tags are all equivalent: talk_u, Talk_u, talkU, TalkU.

-The good: you can use the style you prefer and directions will be still recognized.
-The bad: if you have Talk_u
+The good: you can use the style you prefer and directions will still be recognized.
+The bad: if you have Talk_u and TalkU and they mean different things, you're out of luck.
+Talk_u and Talku works though.

 Single-animation file